osr4rightstools/osr4rights-tools/README.md

 3 wrong passwords allowed before lockout

-### MFA

-Email MFA is ready to go - there are columns in Login for this: MfaFailedAttempts, MfaCode, MfaSendDateTimeUtc

-Email2FAWhiteList table could be implemented: Email2FAWhiteListId, LoginId, IPAddress, LastAccessedDateTimeUtc.

-Then code would have to be written that said.. perhaps.. if the user starts coming from a different country then do an Mfa check.

-MFA is hard to get right, and not get in the way of users.

 ### Tus Resumable File Uploader

 [https://tus.io](tus.io) is a resumable file uploader to help large files be uploaded successfully.
 We are using [https://github.com/tusdotnet/tusdotnet](https://github.com/tusdotnet/tusdotnet) for the server implementation.